CAIJ-UW/ATIP-OCR/README.md

 ```
 python3 OCR-converter.py -i input/file/pathname -o output/folder/pathname
 ```
-So, let's say we are going to run the script on the A-2017-00078.pdf file in the Sample-ATI-Disclosures subfolder, and we are going to store the results in the subfolder we created in step eight called A-2017-00078.
+So, let's say we are going to run the script on the A-2017-00078.pdf file in the Sample-Files subfolder, and we are going to store the results in the subfolder we created in step eight called A-2017-00078.
 The result would look like this:
 ```
-python3 OCR-converter.py -i Sample-ATI-Disclosures/A-2017-00078.pdf -o A-2017-00078
+python3 OCR-converter.py -i Sample-Files/A-2017-00078.pdf -o A-2017-00078
 ```
 Enter this into your Terminal, sit back, and relax!
 (But don't mess with anything in the master folder until it's completely finished!).
 The end result will be a single .txt file in the output subfolder you created by the same name as the pdf file you processed (e.g., A-2017-00078.txt).